 Share your comments to draft standards either by sending them an email, via facebook or by twitter direct from this website.

-With the collected comments, BSI and relevant BS committee members review all comments and proposed changes via meetings conducted by a representative group of experts using the BSI formal procedure to review every comment.
-Unfortunately it is not possible to provide individual feedback on your input, however every comment submitted is considered and the final published standard is benefit.
+With the collected comments, BSI staff and relevant committee members review all comments and proposed changes via meetings conducted by a representative group of experts using the BSI formal procedure.
+Unfortunately it is not possible to provide individual feedback on your input, however every comment submitted is considered and the final published standard is updated as appropriate.

 BSI may contact you, usually to get further clarification on comments and/or proposed changes submitted.
 Please see our Privacy section for further information.

 Subscriptions to particular industry categories are available to sign up to on the individual category pages; all you have to do is click subscribe and when new draft are available under the industry you've selected, you will be notified by email.
 You can manage your subscriptions and email notifications under My Profile.